MSI Announces Slim And Light VR Stealth Pro Gaming Notebooks

 First of all, these new gaming laptops are not to be confused with the GS63VR Stealth Pro we reviewed late last year, the GT73VR Titan Pro-201 announced around the same time, or the beastly GT73VR Titan SLI 4K gaming laptop MSI rolled out just a few months ago.
 Though similarly named, the aforementioned laptops vary greatly in features, specs and performance.

-This is what we do know about these two new Stealth Pro laptops: The GT73VR and GT63VR Stealth Pro can both can be outfitted with Intel’s 7th generation Core i7 processors, up to 32GB of DDR4-2400 dual channel memory, a GeForce GTX 1070 8GB graphics card, and storage options that include NVMe M.2 SSDs.
+This is what we do know about these two new Stealth Pro laptops: The GS73VR and GS63VR Stealth Pro can both can be outfitted with Intel’s 7th generation Core i7 processors, up to 32GB of DDR4-2400 dual channel memory, a GeForce GTX 1070 8GB graphics card, and storage options that include NVMe M.2 SSDs.
 MSI also claimed that the GT63VR is the slimmest GeForce GTX 1070-powered gaming laptop on the market (with this display type).

 These laptops also share features such as an Intel HM175 chipset, Killer Gb LAN and Wi-Fi, Bluetooth v4.1 connectivity, an RGB Gaming Keyboard by Steelseries with full color backlighting, and Silver Lining printed keys.
 Thunderbolt 3 allows for data transfer rates up to 40Gbps, as well as 4K displays with daisy chain capabilities.
 The USB 3.1 ultra speed interface supports up to 5V and 3A current output for charging.

-The GT63VR's 15.6" screen and the GT73VR's 17" display are both IPS panels, featuring 120Hz refresh rate and 3ms response time, as well as color fidelity of close to 100% sRGB.
+The GS63VR's 15.6" screen and the GS73VR's 17" display feature 120Hz refresh rate and 3ms response time, as well as color fidelity of close to 100% sRGB.
 Both laptops feature a 3-cell 51Whr battery and MSI’s proprietary Cooler Boost Titan, a cooling module that features up to 12 heatpipes and dual Whirlwind fans.
 These laptops ship with either Windows 10 Home or Windows 10 Pro.

 Again, pricing and availability were not available at press time.
 We’ve reached out to the company for more information.